inikishev/rstmat/README.md

 for i in range(128):
     matrices.append(random_matrix((64, 64)))
 ```

 <img width="3211" height="1611" alt="image" src="https://github.com/user-attachments/assets/96a1cdeb-900d-46b7-a207-87b57737fd61" />

 It can also generate rectangular matrices

 ```py
 for i in trange(16):
     matrices.append(random_matrix((512, 64))
 ```

 <img width="3211" height="1553" alt="image" src="https://github.com/user-attachments/assets/6751ab53-0ebb-4d66-ac4a-097c21704820" />

 You can also generate a batch of matrices which is faster.
 However note that all matrices in one batch will share the same tree of operations, so they will basically look similar:

 ```py
 batch = random_matrix((16, 64, 64))
 ```

 <img width="491" height="491" alt="image" src="https://github.com/user-attachments/assets/541818d8-7003-417d-8b8f-f39755c2502e" />

 ## Installation

 ```bash
 pip install rstmat
 ```

 ## Why

 If you want to test some algorithm on random matrices or fit some linear algebra approximation model, performance on matrices with normally-distributed entries rarely generalizes to performance on real tasks.
 So I tried to fix that by generating random structured matrices.

 ## How it works

 It picks a random matrix type of which there are many.
 For example `RandomNormal` generates a matrix with normally distributed entries.

 However many matrix types generate other matrices by calling `random_matrix` recursively which is how you get structured matrices.

 For example, `AAT` generates another matrix and computes $A A^\text{T}$. `AB` generates two matrices and computes their product. `RowCat` generates two matrices and concatenates rows.
 The matrices those generate might themselves request to generate more matrices.

 ## Distribution of generated matrices

 I tried to make the matrices to be reasonable on average, but outliers happen too.
 We can look at various statistics to see what matrices are generated.

 #### Value range

 Matrices generally have reasonable values but sometimes you get matrices with very large values.
 I tried to make the matrices have a reasonable distribution on average.
 We can look at various statistics to see what matrices are generated:

 <details>
-<summary>Click to view the code and the statistics for 32 sample matrices</summary>
+<summary>Statistics for 32 sample matrices</summary>

 ```python
 matrices = []
 for i in range(32):